Nayib Bukele: Mayor of San Salvador

-As mayor, Bukele began a "reordering" ("reordenamiento") to revitalize the city's historic downtown area and combat crime.
-On the day Bukele took office, he reverted the names of two streets in San Salvador (Calle Mayor Roberto D'Aubuisson and Boulevard Coronel José Arturo Castellanos) to Calle San Antonio Abad and Boulevard Venezuela respectively.
+As mayor, Bukele began a "reordering" ("reordenamiento) to revitalize the city's historic downtown area and combat crime.
+On the day Bukele took office, he reverted the names of two streets in San Salvador (Calle Mayor Roberto D'Aubuisson and Boulevard Coronel José Arturo Castellanos) to Calle San Antonio Abad and Boulevard Venezuela, respectively.
 Both names had been changed by Bukele's predecessor, Norman Quijano.
 Zamora, who had become a member of San Salvador's municipal council, stated that the names were reverted due to flaws in the initial renaming process.
 He added that another street would be named in honor of Castellanos, who provided fake Salvadoran passports to 40,000 Central European Jews to help them escape the Holocaust.
 Bukele renamed 89 Avenida Norte in honor of Castellanos in June 2016.

 In December 2016, Bukele inaugurated the Cuscatlán Market to encourage street vendors to relocate their businesses.
 Many vendors refused to move, despite the market.
-Some accused him of negotiating with gangs to organize its construction, since it was located in gang-controlled territory.
+Political opponents and investigative journalists accused him of negotiating with gangs to organize its construction, since it was located in gang-controlled territory.
 In January 2016, Bukele began a "San Salvador 100% Illuminated" campaign to "have a light on every corner of San Salvador" to combat crime in the city.
 The campaign was completed by May 2016.
 He also installed video-surveillance cameras in parts of San Salvador that were severely affected by crime.
 Bukele inaugurated the renovated downtown Gerardo Barrios Plaza in October 2017, and the new downtown Lineal Plaza in April 2018.

 Bukele created a scholarship program, known as the Dalton Project and funded by his salary, for youth in San Salvador to prevent them from joining gangs.
 Bukele also created the My New School project to modernize San Salvador's primary schools.
 In May 2015, he signed an agreement with Panama City mayor José Blandón to establish a sister city relationship between San Salvador and Panama City.
 In November 2015, Bukele signed an agreement with the Spanish National League of Professional Football to promote sports for San Salvador's youth.

 In September 2016, Bukele visited Washington, D.C. and met with Mayor Muriel Bowser to discuss the implementation of urban-development projects.
-Bukele received the keys to the city of Gaithersburg, Maryland, and 11 September was designated the "Day of Mayor Nayib Bukele" ("Día del alcalde Nayib Bukele").
-He visited Taipei in February 2017 and met with Taiwanese president Tsai Ing-wen to "enhance" the sister-city relationship between San Salvador and Taipei.
+Bukele received the keys to the city of Gaithersburg, Maryland, and 11 September was designated the "Day of Mayor Nayib Bukele" ("Día del alcalde Nayib Bukele).
+He visited Taipei in February 2017 and met with Taiwanese president Tsai Ing-wen to enhance the sister-city relationship between San Salvador and Taipei.
 In February 2018, Bukele attended the 32nd International Mayors Conference in Jerusalem and prayed at the Western Wall.